Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 # Introduction

-[]{#_Toc132388012 .anchor}Due to an increase in in the number of cars being used in limerick city and other cities in Ireland, finding a solution to car parks has now become vital.
+Due to an increase in in the number of cars being used in limerick city and other cities in Ireland, finding a solution to car parks has now become vital.
 The old-fashioned way of parking was that everyone would just leave their cars parked in the streets until they were needed again, this however caused major traffic congestions in towns and cities.
 Shop owners also got hugely impacted as there wouldn't be enough room for staff to park no mind the customers looking to go into their shops which was damaging for their business, it is undeniable that car parks are a very important factor in society, by having parking spaces it reduces illegal parking which would have increased congestions on the road and increasing travel time.

 It is fair to say that parking back in the 1980s -- 1990s wasn't such a big issue as there wasn't very many cars on the road as people couldn't